naeonDevelopment/seacore-website/REPOSITORY_SETUP_COMPLETE.md

 ### ✅ Repository Structure Created

-All configuration files have been created in the standalone `seacore-website` directory:
+All configuration files have been created in the standalone `fleetcore-website` directory:

 ```
-seacore-website/
+fleetcore-website/
 ├── .gitignore              ✅ Created
 ├── .nvmrc                  ✅ Created
 ├── index.html              ✅ Created